Oral Roberts Golden Eagles baseball: Notable coaches

 Former head coach Larry Cochell guided ORU from 1977–86, leading the school to seven NCAA Regional appearances and the 1978 College World Series.
 Former coach Sunny Golloway was one of the best skippers in the NCAA Division I, guiding the Golden Eagles to a 294–136 record and five NCAA Regional appearances in seven years at the helm.
 He was an assistant coach for Team USA in the summer of 2002.

 As first year head coach in 2004, Rob Walton guided ORU to the nation's best winning percentage (.820) while also setting a Summit League Conference mark with a 50–11 overall record.
 The 2004 Golden Eagles were ranked in the Top 20 for 12 consecutive weeks, reaching a high of No. 13 in late May.
 Walton led ORU to its ninth consecutive Summit League Tournament title and the program's 18th NCAA Regional appearance in 2006.
 Walton also earned ABCA Midwest Region Coach of the Year honors after guiding the Golden Eagles to a regional championship and final Top 25 ranking in all three major, a program first.
 Walton also served as the head coach for USA Baseball's National Team during the summer of 2008.

-J. L. Johnson Stadium
+Chapman Park

-J. L. Johnson Stadium has been the home of Golden Eagles baseball since 1978.
+Chapman Park has been the home of Golden Eagles baseball since 1978.
 It hosted its first game on March 6, 1978.

 In 2008, a 20000 sqft facility was added which includes coaches' offices, a state-of-the-art weight room and the Grand Slam Room in which boosters and fans can watch ORU games in a climate-controlled environment.
 The facility is located down the right-field line.

-Johnson Stadium has been host to three NCAA Regionals (1978,1980,1981), 14 conference tournaments, and many All-Americans.
-Many Major Leaguers have played at Johnson Stadium, including Roger Clemens, Joe Carter, Kirk Gibson, Tony Gwynn, Keith Lockhart, Pete Incaviglia, Kevin McReynolds, Mike Moore, and Robin Ventura.
+Chapman Park has been host to three NCAA Regionals (1978,1980,1981), 14 conference tournaments, and many All-Americans.
+Many Major Leaguers have played at Chapman Park, including Roger Clemens, Joe Carter, Kirk Gibson, Tony Gwynn, Keith Lockhart, Pete Incaviglia, Kevin McReynolds, Mike Moore, and Robin Ventura.

+Following renovations, the ballpark was renamed to Chapman Park in 2025.
+The venue was formerly named J. L. Johnson Stadium (1977–2025).